Fast Score-Based Sampling via Log-Concave Reductions: Introduction

-Score-based sampling procedures operate on a sequences of random variables that are transformed by a simple linear operation with Gaussian noise.
-In particular, given a random vector $\Uvar \in \real^d$ and a pair of positive scalars $a$ and $b$, consider the update
+We now present the background that underlies our development.
+Score-based sampling procedures operate on a sequence of random variables that are transformed by a simple linear operation with Gaussian noise.
+So as to guide the reader, here we lay out the induced Tweedie structure.
+Given a random vector $\Uvar \in \real^d$ and a pair of positive scalars $a$ and $b$, consider the update

-For instance, when $a = 1$ and $b = \sigma$, then $\Vvar$ corresponds to a version of $\Uvar$ corrupted by additive Gaussian noise with covariance matrix $\sigma^2 \IdMat$.
-This transformation can be viewed as a form of annealing: the density $\pdensv$ of $\Vvar$ will be smoother than the density $\pdensu$ of $\Uvar$, since it is obtained by convolving $\pdensu$ with the Gaussian density.
+This transformation is a form of annealing: the density $\pdensv$ of $\Vvar$ will be smoother than the density $\pdensu$ of $\Uvar$, since it is obtained by convolving $\pdensu$ with the Gaussian density.